julakshah/visual-slam/README.md

 In the future, we plan to be less wedded to the initial libraries and pieces of code we find, knowing that when these pieces of code give us trouble that seems unrelated to our own project work, we can probably find another implementation or library that would let us more quickly return to the actual content of the project.

+We're resolved to be more conscious of the difficulty in integrating different parts of the code together in the future --- while we initially sought to follow good practice with feature branches and pulling into main after testing, we ended up spending almost all of our time working in separate branches, only integrating the different features near the end of the project.
+While the C++ code was relatively easy to integrate after writing a few wrapper functions for converting between Numpy and C++ types, we ended up with two main visual odometry pipelines in two different branches, and only had the time to integrate one of them into our main branch.
+To avoid this in the future, we plan on being more clear about deadlines along the course of the project, as well as what components we're each expecting each other to write.
+In our case, too much code for the main pipeline was developed in both branches and never integrated, leading to us having valuable code not pulled into our main branch and fully working.

 We've also come to appreciate having more checks for invalid results in certain stages of the pipeline, given the time it took to catch a bug resulting in singular transform matrices.
 Ensuring the determinant of the transform is nonzero helps check this easily, but failing to do it led us to miss a typo in our processing of the fundamental matrix that was giving us singular matrices.

 ## Future Work